 Don’t become another data breach statistic.
 Get our FREE Special Report, Data Security: Data Loss Prevention Best Practices and Proven Policies to Combat Data Breaches right now!

 Information exchanged must be kept from unauthorized parties.
 Privacy has become a major concern for consumers with the rise of identity theft.
 In the past decade, the US Attorney General’s office has issued hundreds of indictments surrounding e-commerce criminal activity.
 One of the largest cases involved a massive international security breach involving nine major retailers and more than 40 million credit and debit cards.

 Integrity, Authentication, and Non-Repudiation

-E-commerce security issues such as integrity, authentication and non-repudiation must be dealt with effectively for any online business to be successful.
+Security issues in e-commerce such as integrity, authentication and non-repudiation must be dealt with effectively for any online business to be successful.
 Data integrity is the assurance that data transmitted is consistent and correct.
 Authentication is a means by which both parties in an online transaction can be confident that they are who they say they are.
 Non-repudiation is the idea that no party can dispute that an actual transaction took place.

 Other Online Attacks

 Even when good security measures are in place, it is still possible to compromise data in transit through techniques such as phishing or man-in-the-middle attacks.
 Phishing is the activity of defrauding an online account holder of financial information by posing as a legitimate company.
 A man-in-the-middle attack is where the attacker secretly and invisibly relays or possibly alters the communication between two parties.